WHSV-TV

 WHSV-TV (channel 3) is a television station in Harrisonburg, Virginia, United States, affiliated with ABC.
-It is owned by Gray Television alongside two low-power stations: Class A dual Fox/CBS affiliate WSVF-CD (channel 43) and dual NBC/CW+ affiliate WSVW-LD (channel 30).
+It is owned by Gray Media alongside two low-power stations: Class A dual Fox/CBS affiliate WSVF-CD (channel 43) and dual NBC/CW+ affiliate WSVW-LD (channel 30).
 The three stations share studios on North Main Street (US 11) in downtown Harrisonburg, and operate a newsroom in Fishersville, serving Staunton, Waynesboro, and Augusta County.
 WHSV-TV's transmitter is located at Elliott Knob west of Staunton.

-WHSV-TV operates two fill-in digital translators: one on UHF channel 34, licensed to Massanutten and covering Harrisonburg, and one on UHF channel 24 licensed to Winchester, which is located on Signal Knob near Strasburg and serves the Winchester−Front Royal area (in the Washington, D.C. television market).
-Its signal is also relayed in Moorefield, West Virginia on low-power translator W33EJ-D, which is owned by Valley TV Cooperative, Inc.
+WHSV-TV operates four fill-in digital translators: on UHF channel 24 on Signal Knob near Strasburg, serving the Winchester−Front Royal area (in the Washington, D.C., television market); on channel 25 licensed to Broadway and covering Woodstock and Mt.
+Jackson; on channel 28 licensed to Luray and covering Page County; and on channel 34 licensed to Massanutten and covering Harrisonburg.
+Its signal is also relayed in Moorefield, West Virginia, on low-power translator W33EJ-D, which is owned by Valley TV Cooperative, Inc.

 As of December 1, 2019, WHSV is used to provide full-market over-the-air coverage of WSVW-LD (simulcast over WHSV-DT2) and WSVF-CD2 (simulcast over WHSV-DT5); however, only the WSVW-LD simulcast is aired in high definition.

 History

 Early years

-Channel 3 signed on October 19, 1953 as WSVA-TV (for "We Serve Virginia Agriculture").
+Channel 3 signed on in October 1953, as WSVA-TV (for "We Serve Virginia Agriculture").
 It was owned by Harrisonburg businessman Frederick L. Allman and his Shenandoah Valley Broadcasting Corporation along with WSVA radio (AM 550 and FM 100.7, now WQPO).
 The station was a primary NBC affiliate, with secondary CBS and ABC affiliations.
 The station also carried DuMont programs.
 It was the only commercial station between Richmond and Roanoke until WVIR-TV signed on from Charlottesville in 1973.
 Although it was owned by one of Virginia's leading broadcasters, WSVA-TV operated on a shoestring budget.
 Station engineers switched to and from the signals of the three network affiliates in Washington, D.C. because it was unable to afford direct network feeds.
 The station did not air any locally produced programs (except for local newscasts) until 1956, when it built a studio along U.S. Route 33 in unincorporated Rockingham County.
 That year, Allman sold the WSVA stations to Transcontinent Television of Buffalo, New York, with NBC executive Hamilton Shea as a minority partner.
 Allman earned a handsome return on his original investment in WSVA radio in 1935.
 In 1959, the Washington Evening Star, owner of WMAL AM-FM-TV in Washington, acquired Transcontinent's controlling interest, as well as 1% of Shea's stake.
 The CBS affiliation was dropped in 1963.